top of page

 What Is the Pill and How Does It Work?

-“The pill” isn’t just one kind of medication, there’s a whole range of options with different hormone dosages and combinations.
+“The pill” isn’t just one kind of medication; there’s a whole range of options with different hormone dosages and combinations.
 These fall into two main categories:

-1. Combined Pills
+1. The Combined Pill

 Combined pills contain both oestrogen and progestin (a synthetic form of progesterone).
 They prevent ovulation (the release of an egg), thicken cervical mucus and thin the uterine lining.
 The high levels of hormone in the pill trick the body into thinking in no longer needs to produce the signals from the brain that would usually cause development and ovulation of an egg each month.